this picture and the next ones courtesy of Wim Kuyps,

 * Interview with Ros (2011) in weblog Aventur-arte-la revista

 * Article (july 2013) in Wim Kuyps' weblog about Hondón de las Nieves, with a series of pictures of the site

-* Video Illicitanos.
-Los Mundos de Mariano Ros, by Andrés Maestro Cano (2'38", Youtube, uploaded march 2014)
+* Video Ilicitanos.
+Los Mundos de Mariano Ros, by Andrés Maestro Cano (2'38", YouTube, uploaded march 2014)